Gorgas–Manly Historic District

-The district
+The District

 Gorgas House

 An example of the Greek Revival style, the Gorgas House was the first building built on the campus of the university.
 Designed by William Nichols, designer of the original campus and Tuscaloosa's Old Alabama State Capitol, it was completed in 1829, prior to the opening of the campus.
 The main facade, minus the portico, reflects the continuing influence of the Federal style.
 Initially used as a guest house for visitors and professors and as a dining hall for students, it was converted to use as a faculty residence in 1847.
-The house gained its current name from Josiah Gorgas, the eighth University of Alabama president.
+The house gained its current name from Josiah Gorgas, the eighth president of the University of Alabama.
 Ill health forced him to resign as president and the trustees allowed the Gorgas family to move into the house, which also contained the campus post office and student hospital.
 The building was dedicated as a memorial to the family in 1944 by the Alabama legislature, and then became one of the University of Alabama museums now known as the Gorgas House Museum upon the death of the last two surviving Gorgas children in 1953.

 Little Round House

 This small octagonal building with crenelations originally served as the guard house of the university.

-It was completed in 1860 and reflected the conversion of the university into a military campus.
-The conversion occurred on February 23, 1860, by an act of the Alabama legislature.
-As tensions between North and South escalated, the request for the transition came from the university president of the time, Landon Garland.
+It was completed in 1860 during the conversion university into a military campus, intended to be a shelter for sentries from inclement weather.
+As tensions between the North and South escalated, the request for the transition came from the university president of the time, Landon Cabell Garland.
 Ironically, the Little Round House, despite its military associations, was one of the few structures that remained after Federal troops burned the campus.
-When the university reopened its doors in 1871 the building was used as a physician's office.
-A few years later, while in a deteriorated condition, the building was considered for demolition.
+When the university reopened its doors in 1871, the building was used as a physician's office.
+A few years later the building was considered for demolition due to its deteriorated condition.
 It was saved by the university trustees and converted into a records repository.
 It became known as Jasons Shrine during the 1930s, while being used by the Jasons, a men's honor society.
-1990 saw the structure converted into a memorial for all of the honor societies.
+1990 saw the structure converted into a memorial for all university honor societies.

 Woods Hall

 Woods Hall was the first new building on campus following the Civil War.
-Constructed from 1867 to 1868, the four-story brick structure was built with a Gothic Revival arcade on the ground floor, end facades in the Gothic Revival style with a crenelated roof, and cast iron galleries on the central upper floors.
+Constructed from 1867 to 1868 out of salvaged bricks from campus buildings destroyed in the war, the four-story brick structure was built with a Gothic Revival arcade on the ground floor, end facades in the Gothic Revival style with a crenelated roof, and cast iron galleries on the central upper floors.
 Initially known simply as "the barracks," it was used as a dormitory.
 It also had a dining hall and classrooms on the ground floor.
 It remained a dormitory until 1961, when it was converted for use by the Department of Art and Art History.

 The area between Woods Hall on the one side and Garland, Clark, and Manly on the other side is known as Woods Quad.